Naromurar: Shiv Parvati Hanuman Mandir

 Three temples to worship Lord Shiva, Goddess Parvathi and Lord Hanuman is situated in the Kachahari premises of the village.
-There is one attached community hall as well to organize cultural programs during the sacred Hindu festival of Ramnavami and Holi.
+There is one attached community hall as well to organize cultural programs during the sacred Hindu festivals of Ramnavami and Holi.

 Mathuradham Suryamandir

-In the year of 2002 AD, A Sun temple is built at the outskirts of the village by Shree Shyamdev Singh.
+In the year 2002 AD, A Sun temple is built on the outskirts of the village by Shree Shyamdev Singh.
 Villagers named it Mathuradham Suryamandir to respect the late Mathura Singh, the father of Shyamdev Singh.
-A Shyamkund is also built in the premises for the villagers to celebrate the sacred Hindu festival of Chhath Pooja.
+A Shyamkund is also built on the premises for the villagers to celebrate the sacred Hindu festival of Chhath Pooja.

 In 2012 AD, a Shiva temple is also built in the premises by Shree Chandeshwar Singh.

 Shiv Parvati Laxmi Mandir

-There are three temples in the premises dedicated to Lord Shiva, Goddess Parvathi and Goddess Laxmi.
+There are three temples on the premises dedicated to Lord Shiva, Goddess Parvathi and Goddess Laxmi.
 Shiva Mandir built in the year of 2006 AD by Shree Ajay Singh followed by Parvati Mandir in 2014 AD by Shrimati Gayatri Devi and laxmi Mandir in the year of 2015 AD by Pravin Singh.
 The temple seeks attention of the villagers on the occasion of laxmi Pooja.
 Naromurar village has a dedicated cultural organization Tarun laxmi Pooja Samiti to organize the grand laxmi Pooja.